cityssm/tip-of-the-month/2024/08-aug/be-cloud-fail-resilient.md

 ## 📖 Know Alternative Applications that Can Do the Job if Any

-If the application stores records, it may not be possible, but if the application just performs a process, can another application perform the process?
+If the application stores records, it may not be possible to make an easy switch, but if the application just performs a process, can another application perform the process?
 If the application edits images, familiarize yourself with another image editor.
 If the application manipulates PDFs, research another PDF authoring service.